INDEPENDENT AUDITOR'S REPORT

-Shankara Building Products Limited
+Shankara Building Products Limited Bengaluru - 560001.

-Report on The Audit of the Standalone Ind AS Financial Statements
+Report on the Audit of the Standalone Financial Statements Opinion

-We have audited the accompanying Standalone Ind AS financial statements of Shankara BuildingProducts Limited Bengaluru ("the Company") which comprise the standalonebalance sheet as at March 31 2020 and the standalone statement of profit and loss(including other comprehensive income) standalone statement of changes in equity andstandalone statement of cash flows for the year then ended and notes to the StandaloneInd AS financial statements including a summary ofsignificant accounting policies and other explanatory information (hereinafter referred toas "Standalone Ind AS Financial Statements").
+We have audited the Standalone Ind AS financial statements of Shankara BuildingProducts Limited Bengaluru ("the Company") which comprise the standalonebalance sheet as at March 31 2020 and the standalone statement of profit and loss(including other comprehensive income) standalone statement of changes in equity andstandalone statement of cash flows for the year then ended and notes to the StandaloneInd AS financial statements (including a note on impact on COVID-19) including a summaryof significant accounting policies and other explanatory information (hereinafter referredto as "the Standalone Ind AS financial statements").

-In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid Standalone Ind AS financial statements give the informationrequired by the Companies Act 2013 ("the Act") in the manner so required andgive a true and fair view in conformity with the accounting principles generally accepted inIndia of the state of affairs of the Company as at March 31 2020 its profit and othercomprehensive income changes in equity and its cash flows for the year ended on thatdate.
+In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid Standalone Ind AS financial statements give the informationrequired by the Companies Act 2013 ("Act") in the manner so required and give atrue and fair view in conformity with the accounting principles generally accepted inIndia of the state of affairs of the Company as at March 31 2020 its profit and othercomprehensive income changes in equity and its cash flows for the year ended on thatdate.

 Basis for Opinion

-We conducted our audit in accordance with Standards on Auditing (SAs) specifiedunder section 143(10) of the Act.
-Our responsibilities under those Standards are furtherdescribed in the Auditor's Responsibilities for the Audit of the Standalone Ind ASFinancial Statements section of our report.
-We are independent of the Company inaccordance with the Code of Ethics issued by the Institute of Chartered Accountants ofIndia ("ICAI") together with the ethical requirements that are relevant to our audit of theStandalone Ind AS financial statements under the provisions of the Act andRules there under and we have fulfilled our other ethical responsibilities in accordance withthese requirements and the Code of Ethics.
+We conducted our audit in accordance with the Standards on Auditing (SAs) specifiedunder section 143(10) of the Act.
+Our responsibilities under those SAs are furtherdescribed in the Auditor's Responsibilities for the Audit of the Standalone Ind ASFinancial Statements section of our report.
+We are independent of the Company inaccordance with the Code of Ethics issued by the Institute of Chartered Accountants ofIndia together with the ethical requirements that are relevant to our audit of theStandalone Ind AS financial statements under the provisions of the Act and the Rulesthereunder and we have fulfilled our other ethical responsibilities in accordance withthese requirements and the Code of Ethics.
 We believe that the audit evidence we haveobtained is sufficient and appropriate to provide a basis for our opinion.

 Key Audit Matters